skamireddi/immunichain/Lab/CloudComposerLab.rst

 2. You will get a Welcome pop-up box with a graphic and a few words.
-Click on ‘Let’s Blockchain’
+Click on Let’s Blockchain

 .. image:: Images/25.png

 3. Then you will be in the Composer Playground Homepage.
-Click on ‘Deploy a Business Network.’
+Click on Deploy a Business Network.

 .. image:: Images/26.png